-This may be a bit controversial but typically my husband and I don’t play.
+This may not work for all families but typically my husband and I don’t play.
 We will help the kids and walk the course but we don’t play.
 It saves us money, although some places have a non-golfer fee, and it allows us to focus on the kids.
 Plus 5 people golfing came take a lot of time and when it is busy it is a better option for us.

 This is Florida and it can get extremely hot pretty fast.
 Always stay hydrated and drink water as you play.